-- This refrigerator must be properly installed and located in accordance with the Installation Instructions before it is used. - Do not allow children to climb, stand or hang on the shelves in the refrigerator.
-They could damage the refrigerator and seriously injure themselves. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Keep fingers out of the "pinch point" areas; clearances between the doors and cabinet are necessarily small.
+- This refrigerator must be properly installed and located in accordance with the Installation Instructions before it is used. - Do not allow children to climb. stand or hang on the shelves in the refrigerator.
+They could damage the refrigerator and seriously injure themselves. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - Before replacing a burned-out light bulb, the refrigerator should be unpluaged in order to avoid contact with a live wire filament.
+(A burned-out light bulb may break when being replaced.)

+- Keep fingers out of the "pinch" point" areas; clearances between the doors and cabinet are necessarily small.
 Be careful closing doors when children are in the area. - Unplug the refrigerator before cleaning and making repairs. - GE does not support any servicing of the refrigerator. - Turning the temperature control dial to the OFF position stops cooling but does not shut off power to the refrigerator.

-▲ DANGER!
-RISK OF CHILD ENTRAPMENTPROPER DISPOSAL OF THE REFRIGERATOR
+A DANGER!
+RISK OF CHILD ENTRAPMENT

+PROPER DISPOSAL OF THE REFRIGERATOR